mikeroyal/Working-Remote-Guide/README.md

  Working Remote Guide
 </h1>

-#### This guide will go over the tools, techniques, and mental exercises needed to make you more efficient working from home.
+#### This guide will go over the tools and techniques needed to make you more efficient working from home.

 #### Recommended read: [Why the 2020s will be the Remote Work Decade by Chris Herd](https://www.linkedin.com/pulse/why-2020s-remote-work-decade-chris-herd).